Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Understanding Which Tickets Do Not Impact Your Insurance Rates

-Discover how parking violations, minor fender benders, and voluntary defensive driving courses can keep your insurance rates low.
+Discover how parking violations, minor fender benders, and voluntary defensive driving courses can keep your low.

 Types of Non-Moving Violations